 Most people know that dogs shouldn’t, but can cats eat chocolate?
 As picky eaters, cats are far less likely than dogs to seek out your chocolate stash, but some will find their way into a chocolaty treat or may even be fed one by an unwitting pet parent.
 The short answer is no, cats should never eat chocolate.
 But why not?
 And what happens if they do?

 The intoxicating nature of chocolate

-If you've wondered if cats can eat chocolate, know that chocolate contains the chemical compounds caffeine and theobromine, which are part of the methylxanthine chemical group.
+Chocolate contains the chemical compounds caffeine and theobromine, which are part of the methylxanthine chemical group.
 These particular compounds are not harmful to humans, but can cause significant medical problems for your feline friends.
 Theobromine affects your cat in four different ways:

 - Acts as a stimulant, which increases heart rate

 - Acts as a diuretic, causing increased loss of body fluids

 - Upsets the nervous system